 During the 70s, there were two versions of the TV game show Pyramid: The daytime network version (First, The $10,000 Pyramid; later, The $20,000 Pyramid), and a nighttime syndicated version (The $25,000 Pyramid), with two different hosts — Dick Clark and Bill Cullen, respectively — who would often appear as acelebrity guest on the other's version to help the contestants win money.

-Firefly has a few such episodes: "Jaynestown," where the plot centers on Jayne, "War Stories" explores the dynamics of Wash and Zoe's marriage, and "Objects in Space," which lets the viewer inside River's head.
+Firefly has a few such episodes: "Jaynestown," where the plot centers on Jayne, "War Stories" explores the dynamics of Wash and Zoe's marriage, all of "Ariel" is a Crowning Moment Of Awesome for Simon, and "Objects in Space," which lets the viewer inside River's head.

 The Stargate SG-1 episode "The Other Guys" focuses on the scientists who usually are just background characters.